Block Paving Driveway Cost

 Cost of Block Paving on an Existing Drive

-If you do decide to pave over an existing drive, be aware that your new drive will sit 76mm-80mm higher than your previous driveway.
+If you do decide to pave over an existing drive, be aware that your new drive will sit 76mm to 80mm higher than your previous driveway.
 This could create problems in other areas (such as doors etc.), especially if the driveway connects to your home.

 Paving over a concrete driveway can cause issues with drainage.
 You’ll need to ensure that it’s sloped first, so there’s no flooding or puddling.
 Because concrete doesn’t allow any movement, your new paved driveway may undulate and crack.

-Paving over your current driveway will save you skips hire costs (around £65-£170) and labour cost for the removing your drive (can be between £150-£800).
+Paving over your current driveway will save you skip hire costs (around £65 to £170) and labour costs for removing your drive (can be between £150 and £800).
 So, it will save you a chunk of money to pave over your existing driveway, but it may not last as long.

 Will a New Block Paved Driveway Increase My House Value?